jcolla-holla/eth-crowdfunding/README.md

 A demo crowdfunding application using Ethereum.
+Note: currently it's necessary to have [Metamask](https://metamask.io/) downloaded to connect your Ethereum wallet on the Rinkeby network.

 ## [Access here](https://eth-crowdfunding-9hyks3l5k-jcolla-holla.vercel.app/)